walterl/git-memex/README.md

 ### Searching for a file

+`gmx-find` is a wrapper around [`fzf`](https://github.com/junegunn/fzf), and will display a preview of the highlighted file.

 Since all data in a git-memex database are just text in normal files in a git repository, you can use any system utilities for searching for a specific item:

 * `grep`, `ag`, ...
 * `git ls-files`
 * While not implemented in git-memex, any full-text search engine can be used to index and search the repository contents.

 ### Moving/renaming a file